Ranjan-Sandip/HACKERANK-30-DAYS-OF-CODE-/README.md

 # SmartLearniing
-This is my first repository.
-This is my first commit.
+This is my first repository